sdkbox-doc/en/src/gameroom/GameroomPluginDoc.md

 ![SDKBOX Plugin](http://docs.sdkbox.com/en/imgs/sdkbox_sequence.jpg)

-The original SDKs usually create **another thread** to callback Listeners, in the light of that, SDKBOX don’t need to care about how to implement callback APIs, just encapsulate the APIs and offer them to users. it is more different from Facebook Gameroom SDK.
+The original SDKs usually create **another thread** to callback Listeners, in the light of that, SDKBOX don't need to care about how to implement callback APIs, just encapsulate the APIs and offer them to users. it is more different from Facebook Gameroom SDK.

-According to Facebook Gameroom SDK docs, though it doesn’t demonstrate directly, the SDK can’t handle the result and events in an individual thread but in game loop.
+According to Facebook Gameroom SDK docs, though it doesn't demonstrate directly, the SDK can't handle the result and events in an individual thread but in game loop.

 For example, with Facebook Gameroom SDK, the implementation of IAP could be like this:

 ![](iap sequence diagram.png)

-As SDKBOX can’t make any impacts to Game Engines, ex., Cocos2d-X, in other words, any internal game loop can’t be affected by SDKBOX plugins. it is a big headache in encapsulation of Gameroom SDK.
+As SDKBOX can't make any impacts to Game Engines, ex., Cocos2d-X, in other words, any internal game loop can't be affected by SDKBOX plugins. it is a big headache in encapsulation of Gameroom SDK.
 SDKBOX Gameroom Plugin should **create a new thread** to handle Gameroom Messages(callbacks).

 The SDKBOX Gameroom Plugin should work as below: